JoelNymark/Steno-Ruby-Pico/README.md

 # Steno-Ruby-Pico
-Step by step guid to vuild a steno keyboard desingend on ruby pico
+Step by step guid to build a steno keyboard desingend on ruby pico